 As the basil sat in the water and later grew in the pot above, it started to flower in several spots.
 Just pinch these off as soon as you see them—ideally when tiny, tightly closed up and green but if you miss those, pinch off when open and white.
 I keep my plant in a sunny kitchen greenhouse window but due to glare there, took the pic outside.
 I made homemade pasta this week and topped it with pesto made with most of this basil.
 I did leave several leaves though and will trim a bit to propagate more for another pot.
 The pesto tasted delicious.

-I tried this same trick with a green onion.
-After I had cut off and eaten the green part, I put the white part—the bottom of which I hadn’t trimmed—in a jar of water.
-It has been regrowing for over a month in my window and seems to have slowed down a bit.
-After you have some roots, replant the onions.
+This same trick works extremely well with green onions.
+After cutting off and eating the green part, put the white part—do not trim the bottom—in a jar of water.
+The green onion below regrew for over a month in my window before slowing down a bit.
+After you have some roots, replant the onions in soil, indoors or out.